awsdocs/aws-kms-developer-guide/doc_source/abac.md

 2A *CMK resource operation* is an operation that is authorized for a particular CMK\.
 To identify the CMK resource operations, in the [AWS KMS permissions table](kms-api-permissions-reference.md#kms-api-permissions-reference-table), look for a value of CMK in the `Resources` column for the operation\.

 For example, you can use these condition keys to create the following policies\.
-+ An IAM policy with `aws:ResourceAliases` that allows permission to use CMKs with a particular alias or alias pattern\.
++ An IAM policy with `kms:ResourceAliases` that allows permission to use CMKs with a particular alias or alias pattern\.
 This is a bit different from policies that rely on tags: Although you can use alias patterns in a policy, each alias must be unique in an AWS account and Region\.
 This allows you to apply a policy to a select set of CMKs without listing the key ARNs of the CMKs in the policy statement\.
 To add or remove CMKs from the set, change the alias of the CMK\.
 + A key policy with `aws:RequestAlias` that allows principals to use a CMK in a `Encrypt` operation, but only when the `Encrypt` request uses that alias to identify the CMK\.
-+ An IAM policy with `aws:ResourceTag` that denies permission to use CMKs with a particular tag key and tag value\.
++ An IAM policy with `aws:ResourceTag/tag-key` that denies permission to use CMKs with a particular tag key and tag value\.
 This allows you to apply a policy to a select set of CMKs without listing the key ARNs of the CMKs in the policy statement\.
 To add or remove CMKs from the set, tag or untag the CMK\.
-+ An IAM policy with `aws:RequestTag` that allows principals to delete only `"Purpose"="Test"` CMK tags\.
++ An IAM policy with `aws:RequestTag/tag-key` that allows principals to delete only `"Purpose"="Test"` CMK tags\.
 + An IAM policy with `aws:TagKeys` that denies permission to tag or untag a CMK with a `Restricted` tag key\.

 ABAC makes access management flexible and scalable\.
-For example, you can use the `aws:ResourceTag` condition key to create an IAM policy that allows principals to use a CMK for certain operations only when the CMK has a `Purpose=Test` tag\.
+For example, you can use the `aws:ResourceTag/tag-key` condition key to create an IAM policy that allows principals to use a CMK for certain operations only when the CMK has a `Purpose=Test` tag\.
 The policy applies to all CMKs in all Regions of the AWS account\.

 When attached to a user or role, the following IAM policy allows principals to use all existing CMKs with a `Purpose=Test` tag for the specified operations\.
 To provide this access to new or existing CMKs, you don't need to change the policy\.
 Just attach the `Purpose=Test` tag to the CMKs\.
 Similarly, to remove this access from CMKs with a `Purpose=Test` tag, edit or delete the tag\.